garrettswink/quiz.3/README.md

 Any feedback you might have would be greatly appreciated.
 Likewise, any thoughts you might have about incorporating the score and name-save functionality as I head into my final draft would be fantastic.

-I'll turn a final version in ASAP upon receiving 2nd round of feedback.
+I'll turn a final version in ASAP upon receiving the 2nd round of feedback.

 Thanks in advance,